ETS-ReactNative2/CRUD-Application-Second/README.md

 Download npm dependencies:

-npm i -g react-native-cli
-npm install
-then inside CRUD_EXPRESS folder run npm run dev then inside root folder CRUD run ngrok http 3000.If you have not yet installed you can use this link -ngrok https://ngrok.com/
+npm i -g react-native-cli, '\n' npm install, then inside CRUD_EXPRESS folder run npm run dev then inside root folder CRUD run ngrok http 3000.If you have not yet installed you can use this link -ngrok https://ngrok.com/
 Inside CRUD folder our all source code you can find inside app folder.